milahu/alchi/readme.md

   * personality type is NOT related to birthday
 * alternative to calendar astrology
 * what is natural order
+* natural communism
+  * real communism
+  * actual communism
+  * communism only works in small groups of 150 people (dunbar's number)
+  * all large groups (all groups larger than 150 people) are ruled by socialists and fascists = personality types 34 (type 3 and type 4)
+  * capitalism is the natural partner of communism = type 2 is the natural partner of type 1
+    * capitalism and communism go hand in hand = type 2 and type 1
+      * capitalism in public, communism in private
+      * captialism on the outside, communism on the inside
+    * socialism and fascism go hand in hand = type 3 and type 4
+      * socialism in public, fascism in private
+      * socialism on the outside, fascism on the inside
 * primitive culture
   * minimalism
   * natural religion